About

 Biography

-Since 2007, I have been involved in a number of different projects at the University of Southampton.
-I worked as a research assistant at the Institute of Human Nutrition, to develop a nutrition e-learning programme to enhance the competence of the public health workforce.
-I have also worked at NIHR Southampton Biomedical Research Centre to develop and manage a community initiative to reduce vitamin D deficiency in Black and Minority Ethnic Communities locally.
+Since 2007, Preeti has been involved in a number of different projects at the University of Southampton.
+She worked on projects to develop a nutrition e-learning programme to enhance the competence of the public health workforce.
+She has also worked at NIHR Southampton Biomedical Research Centre to develop and manage a community initiative to reduce vitamin D deficiency in Black and Minority Ethnic Communities locally.

-I completed my Masters in Food and Nutrition from Lady Irwin College, New Delhi, India and worked in various roles in academia, food industry and community settings.
+She completed my Masters in Food and Nutrition from Lady Irwin College, Delhi University, India and has since worked in various roles in academia, food industry and community settings.

 Prizes